pchinjr/praise-cage-rest-api-workshop/README.md

 ### Transitioning to a Local Development Server

-Now that we have served static files, the next step is to create a local development server that mirrors the same functionality as the Val Town endpoint.
-This allows you to seamlessly switch between the Val Town API and their own local server while maintaining the same RESTful functionality.
-We're going to start with Node.js's built-in `http` module.
+Now that we have served static files, the next step is to mirror the functionality of the Val Town endpoint.
+This allows you to seamlessly switch between the Val Town API and your own server while maintaining the same RESTful functionality.

 ### Adding API Functionality

-Now that our server can serve static files, let's extend it to handle API routes for submitting and retrieving praises.
+After serving static files, let's extend the server to handle API routes for submitting and retrieving praises.
 Add the following code to `server.js`:

 ```js